MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ```
 ./simulate examples/sine_wave
 ```
+The tool will open the files `sine_wave.bin` and `sine_wave.sym` that are obtained based on the previously run compilation.

 Press CTRL-C to stop simulation execution (few seconds will be enough for `sine_wave`).
 The simulation engine will generate a VCD file that will be opened in the same `examples/` subdirectory, and used as input for `gtkwave`.
 Once opened, add IOR to the currently displayed wave to see the effect of the code on the I/O output port.
 You can also add `\DEBUG.INFO` for information on the currently executed function.

 ## Generation of synthesizable VHDL code